Welcome to SPIRIT!

 for high school teachers and counselors and a summer camp program for high school students

-SPIRIT is made possible by a grant from the National Science Foundation and is
+SPIRIT was made possible by a grant from the National Science Foundation and was

 administered and taught by Purdue's College of Technology faculty in collaboration with